AymanAttili/Mastering-JavaScript-in-20-Days/Day2.md

 // if str2 doesn't exist in str it will return -1.
 ```

-- To chech if a substring is is included in a string:
+- To check if a substring is is included in a string:

 ```javascript
 str.includes(str2); //where str2 is the substring.